artyte/matchmaking/README.md

 This will produce the binary/executable in `./dist/`.
 The binary/executable will be used for running the app in the CLI.

 ## Running App
+While running the app, please press `ctrl+c` to stop the app and the app will display calculated matchmaking stats.

 To run app on linux:
 ```
 <!-- default values -->